-You know it's in your soda, your protein bars, and your cereals.
-Heck, it's even lurking in your marinara sauces and salad dressings!
-We're talking about added sugar, of course.
+You know it’s in your soda, your protein bars, and your cereals.
+Heck, it’s even lurking in your marinara sauces and salad dressings!
+We’re talking about added sugar, of course.
 And this little ingredient is making a big impact on your waistline.
 The pervasiveness of added sweeteners in our diets is linked to an increased risk of obesity, diabetes, heart disease, and stroke.
-But in the epic rush to avoid sugar, many health-conscious consumers and low-carb dieters are starting to cut back on eating fruit.
+But in the epic rush to avoid sugar, many health-conscious consumers and low-carb dieters are starting to avoid eating the healthiest fruits.

 This total package is what makes eating fruit so good for you.
 In fact, countless studies have found that increased fruit consumption, regardless of the fruit’s sugar content, is tied to lower body weight and a lower risk of obesity-associated diseases.
 Experts believe it’s because when you eat whole fruits, you’re also getting plenty of fiber.
 And this fiber helps you feel full while slowing the digestion of the fruit’s sugar (which keeps your blood sugar from spiking).
 On the other hand, refined sugars are just empty carbs that lack these healthy nutrients, which is the reason why they’re metabolized quickly, lack the ability to make you feel full, and contribute to weight gain.